renansena11/power_system_operation/README.md

 Implemented in MATLAB.

-This work was developed with the aim of carrying out the operation of 3 power generation plants.
+This work was developed aiming to carry out the operation of 3 power generation plants.

 As loads vary in the system, frequencies, voltages and other variables change, and it is necessary to compensate for these with regulators and compensators.